About the Program

 Time Limit for Degree Completion: 3 years

 Full-Time/Part-Time Status: The degree program can be completed on a full- or part-time basis.

-Interdisciplinary Study: Advisors may encourage or require students to take courses in other departments in order to enhance or supplement their program.
+Interdisciplinary Study: Although the program is firmly grounded in the Afrocentric paradigm, students may be encouraged or required by their advisors to take courses in other departments in order to enhance or supplement their program of study.

-Affiliation(s): Faculty are affiliated with a variety of professional organizations such as the African Heritage Studies Association (AHSA); African Literature Association; African Studies Association (ASA); American Anthropological Association (AAA); Association of Black Women Historians (ABWH); Association for the Study of African American Life and History (ASALH); Association for the Study of Classical African Civilizations (ASCAC); Black History Advisory Committee of the Pennsylvania Historical and Museum Commission; College Language Association (CLA); Germantown Friends School's Summerbridge Program; Modern Language Association (MLA); National Council for Black Studies (NCBS); National Council of Teachers of English (NCTE); Pennsylvania Humanities Council; TESOL International Association; and Temple University's Young Scholars Program.
+Affiliation(s): ): Faculty are affiliated with a variety of professional organizations such as the African Heritage Studies Association (AHSA); African Literature Association; African Studies Association (ASA); American Anthropological Association (AAA); Association of Black Women Historians (ABWH); Association for the Study of African American Life and History (ASALH); Association for the Study of Classical African Civilizations (ASCAC); Black History Advisory Committee of the Pennsylvania Historical and Museum Commission; Caribbean Studies Association (CSA); College Language Association (CLA); Haitian Studies Association (HSA); Modern Language Association (MLA); National Council for Black Studies (NCBS); Pennsylvania Humanities Council; TESOL International Association; and Temple University's Young Scholars Program.

 Study Abroad: The department offers study abroad in the Temple University Ghana program.
 A maximum of 6 credits may be applied toward the master's degree.

 Accreditation: This program is accredited by the National Council for Black Studies.